OWASP/www-chapter-riyadh/index.md

 20:30 - Brief Talk on "OWASP API Security Top 10" followed by Group Discussion<br />
 21:00 - Coffee and Networking <br />

+<b>Attending the event:</b> Kindly send us an email with your name and contact number to block your seat.

 July Event Details
 ---------------------